yskuniv/xmas_tree/README.md

   ...
 ```

-Run `./build_and_start_tree.sh` once, then you're asked to install a vagrant plugin locally (it means in the current directory).
+Now, run `./build_and_start_tree.sh` once, then you're asked to install a vagrant plugin locally (it means in the current directory).
 Just type 'y' and Enter to continue.

 ```console
 $ ./build_and_start_tree.sh